tznind/uw/Cookbook.md

 ### Take From Other Roles

-**When to use:** For versatile characters who can learn techniques from other roles.
+**When to use:** If a move allows you to pick a move from another role.

 #### Structure